GGAlanSmithee/Entities/README.md

 ## Typings

 There are no official typings (yet), but @ForsakenHarmony has provided a [gist](https://gist.github.com/ForsakenHarmony/33ef7c4d7cba7a08d5fa2667b5b1b31e) for TypeScript users.

 ## FAQ / Gotchas

-* Since a system is bound with the `EntityManager` as its context, a system must be a regular function (not a es6 arrow function)
+* Since a system is bound with the `EntityManager` as its context, a system must be a regular function (not an es6 arrow function)

 ## Tips and tricks